This programme emphasises those aspects of Economics that relate to the practical application of Economics to finance, policy making and management.

 This module is optional

 The Regional Economics module gives students a different spatial perspective on the economic development process.
 It examines a variety of approaches to modelling regional economics and to measuring the impact of regional policies.
 This module offers students the opportunity to work with real data to analyse current economic issues.
 Students will enhance their practical IT skills within the Microsoft Office suite and develop commercially relevant techniques.
-These skills are in demand and will improve the employability of graduates.
+Upon completion of this module students will have a understanding of modern regional policy in the UK, be capable of undertaking regional analysis with real world data, will have successfully constructed a multi-sectoral economic forecasting model and estimated the economic impact of a real world policy intervention, and developed reporting outputs to a professional standard.

 Year: 4